Monday, November 7, 2022

 After the CBS experience, Cavett hosted SNL twice (proving that he could easily handle variety, so long as it wasn't a labored affair), and eventually had another nice run on PBS from October 10, 1977-October 8, 1982... until affiliates voted him off?!
 I don't get it.

-Cavett would return on USA (cable) from September 30, 1985-September 23, 1986 with an excellent program which he unfortunately left (as I understand it) to head back to ABC's late night berth on Tuesdays and Wednesdays from September 22-December 30, 1986.
+Cavett would return on USA (cable) from September 30, 1985-September 23, 1986 with an excellent program.
+He left that show, unfortunately, to head back to ABC's late night berth on Tuesdays and Wednesdays from September 22-December 30, 1986.
 Incidentally, his replacement on USA was Robert Klein, whose show ran until 1988.

 No comments: